List of user-related terms and definitions.

 Backup file selection

 All of the folders and files selected for backup.
 Your administrator can select, and may prevent you from editing your backup file selection.
-You can see the files selected for backup from Details > Manage Files in the Code42 app.
+You can see the files selected for backup from Details > Manage Files in the Code42 agent.

 A group of files that you want backed up to a specific location or with specific settings.

-The rate at which the data selected for backup on a device is actually backed up by the Code42 app.
+The rate at which the data selected for backup on a device is actually backed up by the Code42 agent.
 This can be defined as the amount of data selected, divided by the total time taken to complete the backup.
-The Code42 app provides an estimate of the time remaining to complete a backup, but keep in mind that this is only an estimate.
+The Code42 agent provides an estimate of the time remaining to complete a backup, but keep in mind that this is only an estimate.
 Backup speed may also be referred to as "effective backup speed."

 Backup status report